Jose Siri Player Props: Rays vs. Astros

 - The Astros have a 3.81 team ERA that ranks third among all league pitching staffs.

-- Astros pitchers combine to rank 16th in baseball in home runs allowed (121 total, 1.2 per game).
+- Astros pitchers combine to surrender 122 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- The right-hander last pitched on Sunday against the Oakland Athletics, when he tossed 5 2/3 innings, allowing two earned runs while giving up one hit.
+- In his last appearance on Sunday, the righty threw six innings against the Oakland Athletics, giving up two earned runs while surrendering six hits.

-- The 26-year-old has amassed an ERA of 4.32, with 8.3 strikeouts per nine innings, in 19 games this season.
-Opponents have a .238 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.